-- Save grow and reproduce traditional seed varieties to safeguard biodiversity.
-They need to be saved not as museum pieces in germplasm banks, but in living Seed Banks as a basis of a health care system.
+- Save grow and reproduce traditional seed varieties to safeguard biodiversity, not as museum pieces in gene banks, but in Living Seed Banks as a basis for a healthy planet and healthy people.

-- Grow Gardens of Health , also at urban level, which favour the diffusion of nourishing varieties.
+- Grow Gardens of Hope, Gardens of Health , also at urban level, which favour the diffusion of nourishing and healing plants.

-- Create and support local food economies, farmers markets, CSAs, biodistricts.
+- Create and support local food economies, farmers markets, CSAs, biodistricts, ecozones.

 - Create poison free zones, communities, farms and food systems.